Selocta Chinnabby: Adult life

 During the Creek War, Chinnabby sided with the United States in fighting the Red Sticks.
 In 1813, a defensive stockade named Fort Chinnabee was built three miles north of Chinnabby's village, which was on the north shore of Choccolocco Creek near the influx of Wolfskull Creek.
 (Note: Wolfskull Creek joins Choccolocco Creek six miles east of Oxford.)
 Chinnabby fought in a number of battles, including the Battle of Talladega, Battles of Emuckfaw and Enotachopo Creek, and Battle of Horseshoe Bend.
 Prior to the Battle of Talladega, it was reported that Chinnabby escaped Fort Leslie covered in the skin of a wild hog and was able to warn Jackson at Fort Strother that Fort Leslie was under siege by Red Stick warriors.
 Prior to the Battle of Emuckfaw Creek, Chinnabby led warriors allied with the United States in an attack on a Hillabee village.
 Chinnabby's brother was killed in this attack.

 Chinnabby was present at the signing of the Treaty of Fort Jackson.
 He supported yielding Muscogee lands along the Alabama River in exchange for keeping land west of the Coosa River in Muscogee possession.
 Jackson did not agree with this arrangement, as he felt this allowed Great Britain a connection to supply inland Native Americans in their continued conflicts with the United States.
 However, Chinnabby later pleaded with Jackson that the ones who helped him should keep their land.
 He died just before the Trail of Tears.

 Chinnabby also fought with Jackson in the First Seminole War.

-Chinnabby also controlled bands of Cherokee, who called him Apuckshunubee, as well as Chickasaw that had previously been under the rule of his brother, Taski Etoka.
+Chinnabby also controlled bands of Cherokee, who called him Apuckshunubee.

 Chinnabby signed the 1826 Treaty of Washington, along with Opothleyahola and Menawa.
 After signing the treaty, he was given a silver medal by President John Quincy Adams.